 Students in this program study heating, ventilation, air conditioning, and refrigeration (HVACR) theory and the design and construction of equipment.
 They also learn the basics of installation, maintenance, and repair.
-Heating, ventilation, and air conditioning mechanics are skilled workers who install, maintain, and repair heating, ventilation, air conditioningm and refrigeration systems.
-Students should have a mechanical aptitude and should be in good physical condition because workers sometimes have to move and lift heavy equipment.
+Heating, ventilation, and air conditioning mechanics are skilled workers who install, maintain, and repair heating, ventilation, air conditioning and refrigeration systems.
+Students should have a mechanical aptitude and be in good physical condition because workers sometimes must move and lift heavy equipment.